Distinct Giving of the New Testament Church

 “Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver” (2 Corinthians 9:7).

 As revealed in the New Testament, the ecclesia is the household of God (1 Timothy 3:15; 1 Peter 4:17).
-It is graciously managed and overseen by the headship of God in Christ.
+It is graciously managed and overseen by God in Christ.
 Concordant with divine grace, the members of the body of Christ are privileged to co-manage and oversee the New Testament church with God.
 Their co-management and oversight is fulfilled by grace through faith alone.

 The Apostle Paul discloses that both he and the early church elders were entrusted by God with a specific stewardship (1 Corinthians 4:1; 9:17; Ephesians 3:2; Colossians 1:25; Titus 1:7).
 However, the New Testament clarifies that the stewardship was not only for the apostles and elders.

-The Apostle Peter reveals that every member of the New Testament church has been entrusted with an important stewardship (1 Peter 4:10).
+The Apostle Peter also reveals that every member of the New Testament church has been entrusted with an important stewardship (1 Peter 4:10).
 Relative to their stewardship, the children of God are considered stewards or “household managers”.

 By New Testament definition, a steward is a servant who has no wealth of his own.
 He is responsible for managing his master's wealth.
 The steward cannot manage or oversee according to his own will, but only by his master’s will and direction.